Murder, Inc.: Louis Buchalter, Emanuel Weiss, Louis Capone, Harry Strauss, James Feraco and Philip Cohen

-Louis Buchalter, Emanuel Weiss, Louis Capone, Harry Strauss, James Feraco went on trial August 5, 1941.
+Louis Buchalter, Emanuel Weiss, Louis Capone, Harry Strauss, Philip Cohen, and James Feraco went on trial August 5, 1941.
 Cohen had his murder indictment dropped prior to the start of the trial after his conviction on a federal narcotics charge and received a 10-year sentence.
 James Feraco had vanished without a trace and was presumably killed in 1940 or 1941, and Harry Strauss had already been executed for the murder of Irving Feinstein.
 Jury selection for the trial began in August 1941.
 However, securing a jury for Lepke proved difficult.
 After enough jurors were finally selected, the trial actually started in October 1941.
 The trial featured the testimony of Rosen's wife and son, a teacher, and underworld turncoat Sholem Bernstein, who was marked for death after refusing to carry out a murder contract on Irving Cohen, who fled to California after the murder of Walter Sage in 1937 in Swan Lake, New York.
 Lepke, Weiss and Capone were convicted on November 30, 1941.
 The Court of Appeals upheld the murder convictions of Lepke, Weiss and Capone in October 1942 on a 4–3 vote.
 The U.S. Supreme Court refused to hear Lepke's appeal in February 1943.
 In March 1943, the Supreme Court reversed its earlier decision and granted a review to Lepke, Weiss and Capone.
 The Supreme Court upheld the conviction in June 1943.
 Before Lepke could be executed, New York State needed the federal government to turn Lepke over, as he was currently serving a 14-year sentence in federal prison.
 Lepke continued to appeal his death sentence vigorously in New York and transfer from federal custody.
 Lepke, Weiss and Capone were executed in Sing-Sing prison on March 4, 1944.